sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 - `warehouse-service`, which handle the products in the warehouse;

-- `cart-service`, which handle the products in the chart;
+- `cart-service`, which handle the products in the cart;

 - `purchase-service`, which handle the purchased products.